SeryioGonzalez/Azure_IoT_Lab/finalday/README.md

 ## Create an IoT hub device identity

 In the previous image, click in **Go to resource group** and select the **IoT Hub** instance created.
-In the left pane, select the option **Devices**, as highlighted in red in the following image:
+In the left pane, select the option **Devices**, as highlighted in red in the following image and click in **Add Device**, as shown in blue:

 ![Lab deployment](../images/deployment-4.png "Deploy lab")